 Never print another rental application again with TurboTenant.
 Online applications are one of the easiest and best ways to collect critical information about potential renters while avoiding having to sift through endless stacks of paper to find the one you like the most.

-From our secure platform, you can easily send applicants links to the online application, allowing them to complete the form on their phone or laptop.
+From our secure platform, you can easily send applicants links to the online application, allowing them to complete the form on their preferred device, whether it’s a phone or laptop.
 Once you’ve received them, a digital application makes it easy to make quick, side-by-side comparisons and then move directly into the screening process once you’ve identified the best candidates.

 Screen Tenants Thoroughly

-A solid and thorough tenant screening process is a great way to ensure you’re filling your units with high-quality tenants and gives you some peace of mind at the same time.
-TurboTenant allows you to screen tenants to check criminal history, rental history, and evictions (TurboTenant checks over 27 million records!), financial information, like credit score and lines of credit, and even income verification if you want to upgrade.
+A solid and thorough tenant screening process is a great way to ensure you’re filling your units with high-quality tenants, and it also gives you some peace of mind.
+TurboTenant allows you to screen tenants to check their criminal history, rental history, and evictions (TurboTenant checks over 27 million records!), as well as financial information, such as credit score and lines of credit, and even income analysis if you choose to upgrade.
 The background check cost is typically passed on to the tenant and is a vital tool for landlords of all kinds.

-To avoid FHA violations, consistent screening criteria must be used for every applicant.
+To avoid FHA violations, you must use consistent screening criteria for every applicant.
 Texas law requires landlords to give all applicants a written copy of their selection criteria before accepting the application fee.

 Lock Down Maintenance Requests

 By using a comprehensive platform like TurboTenant, landlords can easily streamline and organize maintenance requests directly within the dashboard.
-Tenants can submit requests for maintenance needs from their phones, which can be sent to you or routed directly to Lula’s vetted maintenance team if you upgrade to Maintenance Plus.
+Tenants can submit maintenance requests directly from their mobile app.

 Collect Rent Online